 In sexual harassment cases it may be necessary to show a pattern or multiple instances of behavior that was sexual in nature, while other cases may involve only one event that was particularly harmful.
-In sexual harassment in the workplace cases the conduct must be unwelcome, and the unwelcomness of such actions is taken into consideration regardless of any past relationship between the plaintiff and defendant, even if the past relationship involved consensual conduct that was sexual in nature.
+In sexual harassment in the workplace cases the conduct must be unwelcome, and the action is taken into consideration regardless of any past relationship between the plaintiff and defendant, even if the past relationship involved consensual conduct that was sexual in nature.
 Depending on the specific circumstances of your case, it is often to one’s advantage to seek a witness, such as a co-worker, or any other individual that may assist in validating a claim of sexual harassment.

 What is a Sexual Harassment Case?

 If the sexual misconduct has been perpetrated by a non-supervisorial co-worker of the injured party, then the latter is under a duty to promptly report the offense to the employer.
 Then, it is recommended that the employee promptly seek counsel so that the sexual harassment lawyer can begin obtaining witness statements and declarations.
 Such action will drastically increase the value of the case.